irungentoo/toxcore/INSTALL.md

 #### Cross-compile

-It's a bit challenging to build Tox and all of its dependencies nativly on Windows, so we will show an easier, less error and headache prone method of building it -- cross-compiling.
+It's a bit challenging to build Tox and all of its dependencies natively on Windows, so we will show an easier, less error and headache prone method of building it -- cross-compiling.

 ##### Setting up a VM